houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 4.1 JavaScript regular expressions denote a proper superclass of regular languages

+Let's take the as a counter-example.
+In this section, I informally prove that this does not denote a regular language.
+In fact, it denotes a context-free language.

+Intuitively, the language that `/^(a*)b+\1$/` denotes is equivalent to the language described as `aⁿbaⁿ` (where `n >= 0`).

+Briefly, the pumping lemma states that

+Firstly, I will use the pumping lemma to prove that .
+For the sake of contradiction, assume that is regular.
+By the pumping lemma, there exists such that.

+In summary, `/^(a*)b+\1$/` is an instance of a JavaScript regular expression (with a backreference) that does not denote a regular language.
+So, as a language denoting mechanism, JavaScript regular expressions denote a proper superclass of regular languages.
+So, they are not a regular language denoting mechanism.
+In other words, they are not regular.

 ### 4.2 Context-free languages and NFAs

 A classic example of a context-free language is the set of all strings of the form `aⁿbⁿ` over an alphabet like `{'a', 'b'}`.
 This is the set of strings starting with some number of `a`'s strictly followed by the same number of `b`'s.
 It contains strings like `'ab'`, `'aabb'` or `''` (the empty string).